Disability Student Allowance

 How to submit an Insurance Claim

-Please click this link to submit an insurance claim whether your policy is with the company ‘Ecclesiastical’ or ‘Export & General’.
+Please click this link to submit an insurance claim if you purchased and received your equipment before the 7th May 2018.

-Once submitted, you will receive an email to confirm your claim has been received with your allocated claims number.
-On completion, a customer service administrator from Microlink will contact you.
+Once submitted, you will receive an email to confirm your claim has been received and a claims number will be allocated.
+A customer service administrator from Microlink will contact you to make further arrangements.
 If you have not heard anything within 2 days, please contact us and we will endeavour to assist you.

 |Zero excess policy||✓|

 |Accidental damage, fire theft and malicious damage (3rd party)||✓|

 |Theft from unlocked / unsecured premises or vehicles||✓|

 |Full reinstatement of all hardware and software to at least the standard originally supplied||✓|

 |Will not be limited to a single claim||✓|

 Please note, the above matrix is a summary.
 For full policy details/summary for orders received before 7th May 2018 with insurance company ‘Export & General’, click here.